I was born to run. For me, running is one of life’s purest joys.

 Frankenmuth also has added their own mud run, the Frankenmüdder, which was created to support Michigan’s Military & Space Heroes Museum.
 Not timed, this fun run takes one through a messy and muddy 5K course filled with 18 obstacles along the way.

 Winterlaufe and Bruckelaufe have joined the traditional Volkslaufe race tradition in Frankenmuth in more recent years.
 Winterlaufe is an early-February 8K that I’ve run annually in my lederhosen.
 If I run fast enough, I don’t freeze from the snow and cold.

 October’s Bruckelaufe, a half-marathon traversing 13 bridges in 13.1 miles, passes pumpkin patches and beautiful fall leaves and scenery.

-Complete the Winterlaufe, Volkslaufe, and Bruckelaufe all in one year and you earn a special, huge medal after the fall run.
+When you complete the Winterlaufe, Volkslaufe, and Bruckelaufe all in one year, you earn a special, huge medal after the fall run.
 These events, huge fundraisers generating many dollars for important causes and organizations, are hosted by the extremely industrious Frankenmuth Jaycees.
-There are probably similar race events in your community, too, and I encourage you to experience the joys of the running community!
+There are probably similar race events in your community, too; and I encourage you to experience the joys of the running community!